 Essential Course Information

-Registration takes place from 10:30am on the first day of all courses and activities will conclude at 1:00pm on the final day.
-To receive your course certificates you must complete the entire course.
+Registration takes place from 9 am on the first day of the EHP course.
+To receive your course certificate you must complete the entire course.

 Travel and Accommodation

-It is strongly recommended that all participants complete the prescribed reading and online module before course commencement.
-Pre-reading will be sent to registered participants approximately two weeks prior to the course.
+It is strongly recommended that you complete the prescribed reading and online survey before course commencement.
+RedR Australia will send you this information approximately two weeks prior to the course.

-Please refer to your course orientation guide, received upon enrolment, for more detailed essential course information.
+Please refer to your course orientation guide, received upon enrollment, for more detailed essential course information.